 Before accessing terminal devices, make sure to interrupt all power supply.

-To clean the air conditioner or air filter, be sure to stop operation and turn all power supplies off.
-Otherwise, an electric shock and injury may result.
+To clean the air conditioner or air filter, be sure to stop operation and turn all power supplies OFF.
+Otherwise, an electrical shock and injury may result.

 Be careful with ladders when working in high places.